Adewale-1/demo/README.md

 Note: No Voice added yet

 ## Current Status and Goal
 This is a proof of concept with known issues (text overlapping, animation conflicts, frame positioning).
-The goal is creating a Gemini-compatible library that generates educational videos in under 9 lines of code using AST validation, caching, and abstraction layers.
+The goal is creating a Gemini-compatible library that generates educational videos in under 9 lines of code using AST(Abstract Syntax Tree) validation, caching, and abstraction layers.

 ```python
 from google import ExplainGenerator # Or a more suitable top-level class name